Art © Barbara East

 Plateau Valley Hospital District

-Plateau Valley Medical Clinic
+Plateau Valley Hospital District and Plateau Valley Medical Clinic 1972-present

 1903 The Collbran Congregational Church purchased the grounds and building to meet the maternity needs of women in the rural areas of the Plateau Valley